tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/index.rst

  * Advanced monitoring to prevent overheating and other issues
  * Auto-upgrade mechanism
  * Dynamic Power Scaling, which lowers the power limit in case of high temperatures, for continuous mining
+ * **BTC Tools Support**

+  * Braiins OS+ is supported by BTC Tools - batch management tool for miners.
+New versions of Braiins OS+ are supported - upgrade via Toolbox if you are using versions before 20.11.
+S9 and as well as x17 miners with Braiins OS+ are supported.
+BTC Tools for Windows/Linux can be downloaded here `here <https://btccom.zendesk.com/hc/en-us/articles/360020105012>`_.
+On the same page, documenation on how to use BTC Tools is available.

+  * With exception of the below, Braiins OS+ supports all features of BTC Tools.

+  * Limitations of BTC Tools when using with Braiins OS+:

+    * Settings in Overclock/Underclock section does not affect Braiins OS+
+    * LPM checkbox works for S9 only and enables/disables asicboost.
+However, pools that support mining.configure and version rolling are still required.
+    * Enhanced LPM will turn autotuning on and set miner's power limit to 2/3 of the default power limit for the miner
+    * Disabling Enhanced LPM keeps autotuning on its last state and sets miner's power limit to the default power limit for the miner (hardware specific)
+    * Note: both LPM and Enhanced LPM options are used only when "Power Control" is checked.
+Otherwise, machine specific settings is kept.
+    * Autotuning cannot be currently turned off with BTC Tools and power limit cannot be set to specific value
+    * Hardware attribute is not populated
+    * In case when there are multiple groups configured on the miner, only pools associated with the first one are shown in the tool

 *******************
 Support and Contact